MattPickard/Project_Portfolio/Fine-Tuning_Techniques_for_Digit_Recognition/README.md

 test_labels = np.array(test_labels)
 ```

-This transformation must be made to any data that will be used as input into the model or subsiquent fine-tuned models.
+These transformations must be made to any data used as input into the model or subsiquent fine-tuned models.

 ## Base Model CNN Training
 <a name="cnn-training"></a>